Midwest Invasion of 1967: Occupation

 After being appointed as Governor of the Midwest on August 17, Okonkwo the same day installed a dusk to dawn curfew in which only citizens with passes would be allowed to move freely at night, along with other measures equivalent to martial law.
 The administration was structured in to empower those who supported the invasion, rather than the traditional seniority hierarchy.
 Local governments in the area were directed to donate materials to Enugu to support the war effort.
 Salt was rationed because of its use for explosive making.
 The loss of northern supply of cattle caused meat to be rationed as well.
 Shortages of other goods soon came about.
 However, not all of the supplies were distributed fairly among the people.
+Traffic between Biafra and the Midwest across the Niger River bridge was reopened and trade between the two regions was unrestricted.

 The opinion of the mid westerners towards the Igbos prior to the invasion was indifferent if not negative.
 Festus Okotie-Eboh, arguably the most influential Midwestern politician at the time, was murdered in the Igbo dominated 1966 Nigerian coup d'état.
 Non-Igbo citizens, especially the Hausa community, were subject to harassment, assault, and murder from Biafran soldiers while women were often molested and sometimes raped, in retaliation for the 1966 anti-Igbo pogrom.
 Resistance groups began springing up constantly consisting of mainly ethnic Urhobos and Ijaws.
 Because of a series of uprisings against the occupying Biafrans in Benin City, General Okonkwo began raising a force of loyal native inhabitants to combat the rebels.
 By August 18 Okonkwo had assembled a force of 780 reliable volunteers to keep natives from attacking or killing Biafran soldiers.
 Loyal inhabitants donated whatever weaponry they had to the Biafrans, which consisted mainly of single-shot rifles and double-barreled shotguns.
 Cooks began poisoning Biafran soldiers whenever they had the chance to and it was because of this that Biafran soldiers began only eating food that was cooked by ethnic Igbos or self-cooked.
 Rebellious natives who did not wish to fight would often seduce Biafran soldiers to get information out of them and tell Nigerian authorities.
 On August 20 a group of Urhobo/Ijaw rebels raided a Biafran camp and were successful in killing 50 soldiers while 16 rebels were killed in the skirmish.
 Due to these rebellions Biafran soldiers began raiding and pillaging villages throughout both the Mid-Western Region and Niger Delta inhabited by anyone other than Igbo civilians.
 The Biafran government began broadcasting Biafran propaganda in the region while the Nigerian government broadcast anti-Biafran propaganda as well.
-On September 19 President Ojukwu declared Governor Okonkwo President of the Biafran puppet-state, the Republic of Benin, in an attempt to make citizens of the Mid-Western Region loyal to a government other than Nigeria.
+On September 20, Okonkwo declared the creation of the "Republic of Benin".